DevOfFuture/DevDic/README.md

 ﻿# DevDic

-> DevDic is a programming dictionary for Developers by Developers.
+> DevDic is a programming dictionary for Developers made by Developers.
 This Bot can teach you almost everything about almost
 > any programming language by showing you the language meaning and also suggest good important links/tutorials to learn.

 ### Setting up the project